-The operating modes can be changed by pressing the button for any desired mode (Figure 26 on page 21).
+The operating modes can be changed by pressing the button for any desired mode (Figure 25 on page 21).
 The Operation Mode Indication Light will turn on when the relevant mode is selected.

 This unit is equipped with technology that senses the hot water demand from the unit.
-While in Heat Pump or Hybrid Mode, during normal usage, the unit will operate the heat pump for maximum efficiency.
-In Hybrid Mode, during periods when the water usage is above normal, this unit has the ability to use one element (upper or lower) and the heat pump simultaneously to help improve recovery.
-This transition is seamless and will go unnoticed.
+While in Heat Pump Mode, during normal usage, the unit will operate the heat pump for maximum efficiency.
+In Electric Mode, the water heater functions as a conventional electric unit, relying on only the elements for heat.
+This mode may be useful in periods of increased hot water demand.